tijsboussier/blog/now.md

 ## Books

 ### Currently reading
-_The Sorcerer of the Wildeeps_ by Kai Ashante Wilson
+*Absolution* by Jeff VanderMeer

 ### Finished
 1. *A New Name: Septology VI-VII* by Jon Fosse, translated by Damion Searls
+2. _The Sorcerer of the Wildeeps_ by Kai Ashante Wilson
+3. _A Taste of Honey_ by Kai Ashante Wilson

 ## Cinema visits
 1. _Des Teufels Bad_ (2024) - Cinéma Palace
 2. _The Brutalist_ (2024) - Cinéma Aventure
+3. _Maria_ (2024) - Cinéma Galeries